 The malfunction kidney caused by Medullary Cystic disease symptoms leads the kidneys to produce urine that is not concentrated enough.

-Medullary Cystic Disease or Medullary Cystic Kidney Disease is an uncommon condition where small, fluid-filled sacs called cysts form in the kidneys
+Medullary Cystic Disease or Medullary Cystic Kidney Disease is an uncommon condition where small, fluid-filled sacs called cysts form in the kidneys center.
+These cysts defect the kidneys and cause them to cannot function properly.

 In other words, urine is mostly too watery and lacks the proper amount of waste.
 As a result, it will end up urinating way more fluid than usual as your body tries to eliminate all the extra waste.
 So, when the kidneys produce excessive urine, then, other vital chemicals, sodium, and water are lost.
 When this condition continues to happen, Medullary Cystic Disease can lead to kidney failure.